-There are a few different option to choose from, and most of them provide excellent features that makes using them both an exercise in speed reading and a way to save time.
+There are a few different options to choose from, and most of them provide excellent features that make using them both an exercise in speed reading and a way to save time.

-Spreeder is an excellent tool that allows you to copy and paste anything you'd like into a small word processor.
-The app then takes whatever you've already pasted and turns it into its own exercise, allowing you to pick and choose exactly what you'd like to both read and practice on all in the same app.
+This excellent tool allows you to copy and paste anything you'd like into a small word processor.
+The app then takes whatever you've already pasted and turns it into its own exercise, allowing you to pick and choose exactly what you'd like to read and practice on in the same app.
 It's a perfect choice for those looking to get a lot of value without ever spending a penny.

 For those with an eReader, ReadMe! is a fantastic choice.
 This app offers a ton of functionality, but it's specifically designed to assist with speed reading through ebooks.
 Since modern technology has made ebooks one of the most convenient ways to read, this one is extremely recommended for everyone from kids to professionals.

 And finally, Acceleread is like a swiss army knife of speed reading tools.
 While most of the other apps listed here have import features or work with specific text forms, Acceleread is a true-blue speed reading trainer designed with its own exercises.

 This one aims to concentrate on the exercises themselves for faster growth, rather than to import text that you might want to read and make you practice with that.
 This one is like going to the gym for speed reading.

 Related Reading: Here are more speed reading apps we have reviewed.

 8. Practice Scanning and Skimming Text

 You've already heard most of what you need to know by this point.
 That's right; you already understand the core skills needed to start speed reading your reading material.